 How to Repair Patches on Grass

-Bare spots on your lawn or patches on grass can be the result of heavy foot traffic (causing soil compaction), drought, disease, chemical burn and weed or insect infestation.
-Before beginning repairs, you need to determine the source of your problem.
+Bare spots on your lawn or patches on grass can be the result of heavy foot traffic (causing soil compaction), drought, disease, chemical burn, and weed or insect infestation.
+Before beginning repairs, you’ll need to determine the source of your problem.
 This will help you prevent it from continuing.

-You might suspect that either insects or disease are leading to bare places on your lawn.
+You might suspect that either disease or insects are leading to bare places on your lawn.
 If so, determine the specific cause.
 Most treatments will need to be applied and allowed to work before you can grow new grass.
 The treatment product instructions will tell you how long to wait before beginning to repair grass patches.

 Grass Planting Options and Methods

-Once you have addressed the cause of the bare spots, it’s time to repair the damage.
+Once you’ve addressed the cause of the bare spots, it’s time to repair the damage.
 In most areas, the best solution to repair lawn spots is to plant new grass.
 There are several options:

 • Apply grass seed and fertilizer separately.
 Spread straw as a mulch after planting the grass seed to help keep it moist and safe from birds.